FREQUENTLY ASKED QUESTIONS / SCHOOL PROJECTS

 If that’s all still not enough and/or you’re after more detailed practical writing tips, hints, exercises and even lesson plans for your next creative writing class I strongly suggest you get hold of a copy of Once Upon a Slime: 45 fun ways to get writing ... fast!
 It contains examples of my writing from when I was very young, as well as hundreds of my favourite stories, cartoons and jokes from all my previous books along with 45 chapters that summarise pretty much EVERYTHING I know about writing and how to get better at it.
 You can find out more about the book here.

 If you would like a whole pile of even more detailed biographical information as well as a complete guide to every story, book and character I have ever written, why not download my bargain-priced e-book, Andypedia, here.
 It’s just like Wikipedia (with hyperlinked entries!) except it’s all about me.
 (Note: It’s not published as a paper book because you can’t hyperlink the entries in a paper book, duh!)
 If you don’t know what hyperlinks are, click on this hyperlink here.

-  For all publicity-related and festival /conference enquires, please contact my publicist at Pan Macmillan Australia.
+For all Australian publicity-related and festival /conference enquires, please contact Pan Macmillan Australia.

 If you need some high res photos you can find them here.

 You can keep in touch with everything that’s going on with me and my books on the web:

 TALKS & EVENTS